 A whole new set of expectations will fall upon you.
-You are expected to begin bringing in enough business to not only support yourself, but support a few associates with work and also [hopefully] support some partners and of counsel attorneys in the law firm as well.
-The point is, becoming a non-equity partner is sort of like being on probation.
+You are expected to begin bringing in enough business not only to support yourself but also support a few associates with work and also [hopefully] support some partners and of counsel attorneys in the legal office as well.
+The point is that becoming a non-equity partner is sort of like being on probation.

-The law firm is basically giving you the title of partner because they want to make sure that you have credibility with potential clients.
-The General Counsel of a bank is never going to be as enthusiastic talking to an associate, or person in an of counsel role, as they are a partner.
-Thus, the title is important for you to get business.
+The legal office is basically giving you law firm titles as a partner because it wants to make sure that you have credibility with potential customers.
+The general counsel of a bank will never be as enthusiastic talking to an associate or person in an of counsel position as he is a partner.
+Thus, the titles are important for you to get business.

 The expectation is that you will either rise to the challenge or fail.
-Regardless, the law firm is giving the attorney a vote of confidence, and a title, to go out and get business.
+Regardless, the law firm gives the attorney a vote of confidence and the law firm titles to go out and get business.

 An attorney who is a non-equity partner generally does need to get business.
-While I am not going to get too far into this discussion, non-equity partners will use all sorts of methods to get business.
-They are expected to go out into the community to develop business and find ways to bring more work into the firm.
-Not all non-equity partners will do this, of course.
-These non-equity partners can sometimes get around this requirement by latching onto an extremely powerful equity partner (or partners) with a TON of business who feeds them a lot of work.
-If this occurs, and the powerful partner sticks up for the non-equity partner, the non-equity partner can make partner with that person backing them.
+While I am not going to get too far into this discussion, they will use all sorts of methods to get business.
+They are expected to go out into the community to develop business and find ways to bring more work into the company.
+Not all of them will do this, of course.
+They can sometimes get around this requirement by latching onto an extremely powerful equity partner with a TON of business which feeds them a lot of work.
+If this occurs and the powerful partner sticks up for the non-equity partner, he can make a partner with that person backing him.

-Each year, the non-equity partner will be reviewed, and the number of hours they billed and generated will be tallied.
-They may be shown an "average" number that equity partners are generating and told they need to get to that level if they hope to make it.
-If after a few years of this, the non-equity partner is still not pulling his weight, he will lose his job, or be given another role in the law firm if he is well-liked enough.
+Each year, the non-equity partner will be reviewed, and the number of hours he billed and generated will be tallied.
+He may be shown an "average" number that equity partners are generating and told he needs to get to that level if he hopes to make it.
+If he is still not pulling his weight after a few years of this, he will lose his job or be given another position in the legal firm if he is well-liked enough.

-What happens to most non-equity partners that do not make it?
+What happens to most non-equity partners who do not make it?
 Generally one of a few things:

 - They go in-house, open a solo practice, or take another job.
-This is the most common thing that non-equity partners end up doing.
+This is the most common thing that they end up doing.
 They realize that, for whatever reason, they do not have what it takes to be an equity partner—but they are skilled legally—so they decide that they are going to go in-house.
 This works very well for many attorneys, and I would estimate that this is what the majority of them do.
-Clients think this is a great deal because they can save money compared to what the same attorney would cost inside of a major law firm.
-Given the competitiveness of finding in-house work, many of these attorneys get frustrated and attempt to open their own practice.
+Customers think this is a great deal because they can save money compared to what the same attorney would cost inside of a major legal firm.
+Given the competitiveness of finding in-house work, many of them get frustrated and attempt to open their own practice.
 The results of this can be mixed.
-If the attorney could not get business with a partner title and major law firm behind them, how are they supposed to do this on their own?
-Fortunately, at this point in their careers, many of these attorneys have substantial savings to support themselves while they figure everything out.
+If the attorney could not get clients with a partner title and major law firm behind him, how is he supposed to do this independently?
+Fortunately, many of them have substantial savings to support themselves while they figure everything out at this point in their careers.
 It does not always go well, though—and the entire thing is scary.
-I've seen many attorneys fail because they have little understanding of business once they open their own practices.
+I've seen many attorneys fail because they have little understanding of getting clients once they open their own practices.

-- They go to another law firm legitimately.
+- They go to another legal firm legitimately.
 Sometimes the amount of business an attorney needs to become an equity partner can be staggering—even up to $2 million.
-Thus, an attorney at a major firm with $500,000 in business and very good legal skills in an in-demand practice area can be very marketable to smaller firms (or even similar sized firms with a need).
-Even with no business, these partners can be in demand by many larger and smaller firms.
-Thus, using their qualifications, these attorneys can move to a law firm and carry out their career elsewhere.
+Thus, an attorney at a major company with $500,000 in enterprise and good legal skills in an in-demand practice area can be very marketable to smaller firms (or even similar-sized firms with a need).
+Even with no business, they can be in demand by many larger and smaller firms.
+They can move to another law firm and carry out their careers elsewhere.

-- They go to another law firm illegitimately (and start a cycle of moving while exaggerating the amount of business they have).
+- They go to another legal office illegitimately (and start a cycle of moving around while exaggerating the amount of business they have).
 This is extremely common.
-As a legal recruiter, I know more attorneys around Los Angeles that I can count who have been carrying on this scam for years.
+As a legal recruiter, I know more attorneys around Los Angeles than I can count who have been carrying on this scam for years.

 Here is how the scam works: The attorney may be working at a given law firm and (using a recruiter or otherwise) get in touch with other major law firms.
-They will represent that they have $1 million or more in business and provide the prospective firm with "fictional" write ups about how much they billed and collected from their clients over the past several years.
-They may represent they want to leave the major law firm where they are a non-equity partner because (1) there are "conflicts" and there are certain clients they cannot bring in, or (2) the law firm they are with cannot support certain clients and they are leaving business on the table.
+He will represent that he has $1 million or more in business and provides the prospective firm with "fictional" write-ups about how much he billed and collected from his clients over the past several years.
+He may represent that he wants to leave the major law firm where he is a non-equity partner because (1) there are "conflicts" and there are certain clients he cannot bring in or (2) the law firm he is with cannot support certain clients and he is leaving business on the table.

 Incredibly, the world opens up to these attorneys, and they generally get numerous offers from other law firms based on these representations.
-Because the attorney's business is impossible to verify, the law firm hiring the attorney has to take them at their word.
+Because the attorney's business is impossible to verify, the law firm hiring the attorney has to take him at his word.

-When the attorney gets to the new law firm, they suddenly represent that some of the clients are not ready to move or that their former firm is "playing dirty" to keep the clients.
+When the attorney gets to the new law firm, he suddenly represents that some of the clients are not ready to move or that his former firm is "playing dirty" to keep the clients.
 The attorney may, in reality, have a small amount of work but not much.
-Unfortunately, the new law firm may have already done press releases and announcements about their new hire.
+Unfortunately, the new law firm may have already done press releases and announcements about its new hire.
 This charade is allowed to continue for one to three years, at which point the new "partner" is fired or asked to leave.
 These partners generally start looking for a new law firm to fall victim to the scam.

-One reason this scam goes on so long is that law firms are generally paranoid of getting sued.
+One reason this scam goes on so long is that law firms are generally paranoid about getting sued.
 Thus, when a partner is leaving or looking for a job, the law firm will say nothing whatsoever.
-They just want to be rid of the partner without getting sued.
+It just wants to be rid of the partner without getting sued.

 Another type of attorney likely to become a non-equity partner is a partner who is not making it as an equity partner.
-Rather than humiliating the partner and voting them out of the partnership and destroying their career, the law firm, instead, makes them a non-equity partner.
+Rather than humiliating the partner and voting him out of the partnership, and destroying his career, the legal firm makes him a non-equity partner.
 For many partners, this is a huge indignity and is very upsetting.
 It is usually a signal that the person should get another job and move on.